-Irradiation processes induced by charged particles are important for both the surface and the generation of the tenuous atmosphere of Ganymede (Marconi, 2007; Shematovich, 2016).
-For our purposes, we group irradiation processes into two broad categories: sputtering and radiolysis.
-Sputtering describes the ejection of surface species by an impacting energetic particle.
-The term radiolysis, on the other hand, designates the chemical alteration of surface species induced by the deposited energy of the particles.
+The term "radiolysis", on the other hand, designates the chemical alteration of surface species induced by the deposited energy of the particles.
 The sputtered ejecta may be the original molecules of the surface (e.g., H2O), molecule or atomic fragments (e.g., OH, O), or radiolysis products (Teolis et al., 2017; Galli et al., 2018b).
-The detection of O2 (Spencer et al., 1995) and O3 (Noll et al., 1996) in the surface, for example, indicates radiolysis of water ice.
-Irradiation processes are the main topic of this chapter and are characterized in more detail in Section 15.3.
+The detection of O2 (Spencer et al., 1995) and O3 (Noll et al., 1996) in the surface, e.g., indicates radiolysis of water ice.
+Irradiation processes are the main topic of this chapter and are characterized in more detail in Section 3.

-15.2.2 Thermal Sublimation
+2.2.
+Thermal Sublimation

 This is the surface alteration process that is easiest to quantify and understand in terms of theory and laboratory experiments.
-On Ganymede, thermal sublimation is most relevant at the equatorial regions, because they encounter more solar illumination and their surface is darker compared to polar regions (see Chapters 5 (Jaumann et al.) and 10 (Stephan et al.).
-The surface temperatures on Ganymede range between 100 K (polarregions) and 150 K (subsolar point) (Orton et al., 1996; Ligier et al.,2019) (see Chapter 7 for more details).
+On Ganymede, thermal sublimation is most relevant at the equatorial regions, because they encounter more solar illumination and their surface is darker compared to polar regions (see Chapters 1.5.3 by Ralf Jaumann and 2.5 by Katrin Stephan).
+The surface temperatures on Ganymede range between 100 K (polar regions) and 150 K (subsolar point) (Orton et al., 1996; Ligier et al., 2019) (see Chapter 2 for more details).

-For a given surface temperature, we can predict the sublimation rate of water-ice, relying on work done by Bohren and Albrecht (1998) and Andreas (2007).
-The sublimation mass flux S(T) in kg m-2 s-1 for pure water-ice of temperature Tcalculates to where R is the universal gas constant and $m_w$ is the molecular mass of water.
-The saturation vapour pressure $p{sat}(T)$ (in units of Pa) depends very strongly on temperature (in units of K) (Murphy and Koop, 2005):
+For a given surface temperature, we can predict the sublimation rate of water ice relying on work done by Bohren and Albrecht (1998); Andreas (2007).
+The sublimation mass flux S(T) in kg m-2 s-1 for pure water ice of temperature T calculates to: